PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Would be randomly taken to a different plane for the Traveler's duties

 #### PCs: Lox & Nyx Tempest
 * Lox & Nyx married.
-They think that they lost their daughter (**name?**) in the airship attack at the hands of *Woe*.
+They think that they lost their daughter *Elix* in the airship attack at the hands of *Woe*.
-	*  Daughter was supposed to be traveling on the airship back to Nyx's homeland in the forest to spend time with her druidic side of the family.
+	*  Elix was supposed to be traveling on the airship back to Nyx's homeland in the forest to spend time with her druidic side of the family.
+* **Lox**
-* Lox made a pact with a demon/devil to give Lox the power to enact revenge against his son's killer.
+	* Lox made a pact with a demon/devil to give Lox the power to enact revenge against his daughter's killer.
 		* ***Lox Secret:***
 			* His pact is with *Mordakesh*.
 Lox has no idea the significance of his patron, but Mordakesh will ensure Lox plays a vital role in releasing his Overlord.
 			* **The Contract.**
 				* Mordakesh approached Lox, which is very rare in the world of warlock patrons.
 					* This happened before their daughter died, so Mordakesh showed Lox a vision of the future, convincing him that Lox would need this power to protect his family.
 				* The *draconic prophecy* led Mordakesh to Lox, suggesting that he would play a pivotal role in the final part of the plan to resurrect *Rak Tulkesh*.
-			* The contract is simple: Mordakesh provides Lox with his powers, and in return Lox will owe a single favor that he must comply with, which will be redeemed when Mordakesh seems fit.
+				* The contract is simple: Mordakesh provides Lox with his powers, and in return Lox will owe a single favor that will be redeemed when Mordakesh seems fit.
+					* Failure to perform the favor will result in Lox losing "what he values most".
+* **Nyx**
 	* Nyx is a druid, raised in the forest by her family.
 * ***Characters motivation:***
-	* After learning of the airship crash and **daughter's** probable death, Lox & Nyx embarked on a quest to find and kill her murderer.
+	* After learning of the airship crash and *Elix's* probable death, Lox & Nyx embarked on a quest to find and kill her murderer.
 * ***Secret.***
-	* **Daughter** isn't actually dead, because she was never on *The Merkentile*.
+	* *Elix* isn't actually dead, because she was never on *The Merkentile*.
 	* Party may find clues about the ship's manifest and find out her name isn't on there.
 	* *Where was she?
 How is she connected?
-What is she doing?
+What is she doing?*
+		* (WORK IN PROGRESS, NEEDS DEVELOPMENT)
 		* Joined a group of goliath nomads
 		* They are part of Bjorn's new following, working to take down *Hrothgar*.
 ## Story Plot Pieces